 Spain’s Secret Sierra

-The Natural Park Parque Natural Sierra de Aracena y Picos de Aroche The 187,000 hectares was designated a natural park in 1986.
-It is the 2nd largest park in Andalucia and is by far the most varied thanks to the mixed Mediterranean and Atlantic climate we enjoy.
+The Natural Park Parque Natural Sierra de Aracena y Picos de Aroche was designated a natural park in 1986.
+With 187,000 hectares It is the 2nd largest park in Andalucia and is by far the most varied thanks to the mixed Mediterranean and Atlantic climate we enjoy.
 There are 4 ecosystems which allow an enormous variety of flora and fauna.
 You can spot birds of prey such as golden eagles, black vultures, black and red kites; carnivores such as wild cats, genets, foxes, beech martens and otters wild boar and deer.
 The park traditionally harvests cork from the cork oak tree and wild mushroom picking is common.
 A variety of animals are reared here but the most famous and widespread is the Iberian pig which is one of the pillars of the region´s rich gastronomy.

 You will notice a similarity in the architectural elements throughout the area but all the villages have something slightly different to offer like the decorated thresholds in Linares de La Sierra and Alájar, the upper balconies used to dry the ham and charcuterie in Fuenteheridos and Valdelarco, the only rural mosque in Almonaster and the Roman pillars and capitols found in ordinary houses in Aroche.
 Below you will find a brief description of the villages in our immediate area with links to their web sites.